 - Growers delivering grain to a Viterra site, or carriers delivering on a grower’s behalf, are required to have a valid Viterra Safety Card.
 If you hold a valid SitePass card for road transport you do not need a Safety Card.
 Find out which card you need to visit a Viterra site.

 - Personal protective equipment (high-visibility clothing and enclosed footwear) must be worn everywhere outside of vehicles, amenities and offices.

 - Eyewear must be worn by anyone when outside their vehicle at loading/discharge areas.
 This is when you are most exposed to dusty environments and at risk of an eye injury.

 - If you are on our site at night we strongly encourage you to wear high visibility clothing with reflective strips.

 - Children (under 15 years) need to be under their guardian’s supervision at all times.
-Children and passengers without a Viterra Safety Card are to remain in the cabin of the vehicle in operational areas.
+Children and passengers without a Viterra Safety Card are to remain in the vehicle cabin in operational areas.

 - Climbing on vehicles should be minimised and only undertaken where the operator has a planned safe method to undertake the task, can maintain three points of contact and the ladder is fit for purpose.